edunad/rawrbox/README.md

 ## Why PSXish?

 This engine started as a C++ training project, with hopes of being applied in my own games.
-Don't expect it to rival big players like Unity, Unreal or Godot; it's not geared towards advanced rendering techniques such as anti-aliasing or ray-tracing.
-Rather, it's tailored for creating PlayStation 1-style games.
+Don't expect it to rival Unity, Unreal or Godot; it's not geared towards advanced rendering techniques such as anti-aliasing or ray-tracing.
+Rather, it's tailored for creating PlayStation 1-style games with modding in mind :).

 > [!IMPORTANT]
 > World Coordinates: [left handed](<https://learn.microsoft.com/en-us/previous-versions/windows/desktop/images/bb324490.leftrght(en-us,vs.85).gif>).<br/>